PerfectoCode/Community-Samples/ExpenseTrackerAppDemo_Typescript/README.md

 > npm install

+Install TypeScript globally with this command:

+>npm install -g typescript

 ## project structure

 1. Update your Perfecto credentials (either securityToken or Username and Password) and deviceName in [config.ts](config.ts).
 The apps specified in the capabilities are available on demo cloud under same repository structure.